reenz/dashboard/README.md

 |   +-- top.csv - top line values for each metric, value uplift and % uplift
 ```

-The files hold the same data but obviously via different methods - feel free to utilise the data as you see fit.

 [node.js]: <http://nodejs.org>
 [express]: <http://expressjs.com>
 [ReactJS]: <https://reactjs.org/>